-Both analog and wireless on-board air compressor systems generally work with all brands of air springs.
-They also both come in single path and dual path control options, as well as options for standard or heavy duty compressors.
+Both analog and wireless on-board air compressor systems are engineered to be compatible with most brands of air springs and there are options for both single-path and dual-path control options, as well as options for standard or heavy duty compressors.

 Do your research and make sure you get the right control system for you!